Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 65,000 to 75,000 yen

-Good value for money, within 30 minutes to Ikebukuro and Shinjuku
+Good value for money, within 30 minutes of Ikebukuro and Shinjuku

 Kita Ward